actix/examples/websockets/chat-broker/README.md

 Possible Improvements:

-* Could the Chat Server Actor be simultaneously a System Service (accessible to the Chat Session via the System Registry) and also run in a seperate thread?
+* Could the Chat Server Actor be simultaneously a System Service (accessible to the Chat Session via the System Registry) and also run in a separate thread?

 ## Server